Akilth/MapLab3D/README.md

 - Generate the STL data for the map and for a frame
 - Print on a 3D printer and assemble

 The app has come a long way and crashes much less frequently than it did at the beginning, but development of the app and the project parameter file is still an ongoing process.
 Because map generation works relatively reliably, the current version has been released as a beta version.
-Users are invited to test the app and report bugs and suggestions for improvement.
+Users are invited to test the app and report bugs ([Issues](https://github.com/Akilth/MapLab3D/issues)) and suggestions for improvement ([Diskussions](https://github.com/Akilth/MapLab3D/discussions)).

 ## Requirements